Why AI Voice Receptionists Are Eating the $9B Answering Market

 - Higher touch, much higher price

-- Capped capacity by human bandwidth
+- Capacity capped by human bandwidth

-A phone call isn't a transaction.
-It's the start of one.
-The tools that only answer the phone leave the rest of the transaction to the owner — which is exactly the thing owners wanted AI to handle in the first place.
+That stitching is where jobs fall through the cracks.
+The appointment is booked, nobody sends the quote, the customer goes cold.
+Or the quote goes out but the deposit never comes in.
+A phone call is not a transaction.
+It is the start of one.
+The tools that only answer the phone leave the rest of the transaction to the owner, which is the exact thing owners wanted AI to take off their plate.

 Where Aubern Fits